Skip to main content

 A blockchain indexer is rarely the end product.
 For most teams, it is a core part of the backend that sits between the blockchain and their application.

-This blog focuses on how developers and analysts actually use a blockchain indexer in practice, the problems it solves at the backend layer, and how blockchain indexers like Envio fit into that workflow and streamline the overall development process.
+This post covers how developers actually use a blockchain indexer in practice, the problems it solves at the backend layer, and how Envio fits into that workflow.

 What is a blockchain indexer